Skip to content

 ret

-Wait, this is almost identical to ARM64?
-It sure is. a0 in RISC-V is the register that holds the first parameter and the return value (a stands for argument). mul does the multiplication, the result goes back into a0, and then it returns.
-Two instructions, clean and simple.
+Wait, this looks almost exactly like ARM64?
+It certainly is.
+In RISC-V, a0 is the register designated for the first argument and the return value (the a stands for argument).
+The mul instruction performs the multiplication, places the result back into a0, and then returns.
+Two instructions, clean and efficient.

-As the youngest instruction set architecture, RISC-V's design drew on the lessons of its predecessors.
-Its integer registers are simply called x0 through x31, and the ABI assigns them aliases: a0-a7 are parameter/return value registers, t0-t6 are temporary registers, and s0-s11 are callee-saved registers.
-What we see in assembly are the aliases, but fundamentally they are just x numbers.
-This design of "unified underlying numbers + upper-level semantic aliases" is much easier to understand than x86-64's approach where every register has a unique name.
+As the youngest instruction set architecture, RISC-V incorporates lessons learned from its predecessors.
+Its integer registers are simply named x0 through x31, with aliases assigned by the ABI convention: a0-a7 are argument/return registers, t0-t6 are temporary registers, and s0-s11 are callee-saved registers.
+In assembly, we see the aliases, but fundamentally they are just x indices.
+This design of "unified underlying numbering + semantic upper-layer aliases" is much easier to understand than the x86-64 approach where every register has a unique name.

-Looking Back: They're Actually Saying the Same Thing
+Looking Back: They Are Actually Saying the Same Thing

-It's like reading a poem written in an unfamiliar language—we don't need to look up every word to feel its rhythm and general meaning from the position and repetition patterns of the words.
-Assembly is the same way—seeing mul or imul tells us a multiplication is happening, seeing ret tells us the function is about to return, and seeing data move from one register to another tells us something is being passed along.
-This ability to "half-read, half-guess" is far more practical than rote memorization of every instruction's exact semantics.
+It is like reading a poem written in an unfamiliar language.
+We don't need to look up every word; we can feel its rhythm and gist through the position of words and repetitive patterns.
+Assembly is similar: seeing mul or imul tells us a multiplication is happening; seeing ret tells us the function is about to return; seeing data moved from one register to another tells us something is being passed.
+This ability to "half-read, half-guess" is far more practical than rote memorization of the precise semantics of every instruction.

-A Crucial Reminder: Optimization Level Completely Changes What You See
+A Key Reminder: Optimization Levels Radically Change What You See

-Everything shown above was output under -O2.
-If we turn off optimization (-O0), we see a completely different picture—massive amounts of push, pop, memory reads and writes, with parameters being stored to the stack and read back, and intermediate results being repeatedly written to memory.
-The reason -O0 assembly is so verbose is that -O0 aims to allow debuggers to precisely map every C++ statement to assembly instructions, so it performs no optimization at all, faithfully placing all variables in memory. -O2 is what the compiler "really" wants to generate.
-If our goal is to understand the compiler's optimization behavior and the actual performance of the code, we must look at the output from -O2 or higher optimization levels; -O0 will only lead us astray.
+The examples above all show output under -O2.
+If optimization is turned off (-O0), the picture is completely different—massive amounts of push, pop, and memory read/write instructions.
+Parameters are stored to the stack and then read back, and intermediate results are repeatedly written to memory.
+The assembly at -O0 is so verbose because its purpose is to allow the debugger to map every C++ statement precisely to assembly instructions.
+Therefore, it performs no optimizations and keeps all variables strictly in memory. -O2 represents the code the compiler "truly" wants to generate.
+If the goal is to understand the compiler's optimization behavior and the actual performance of the code, we must look at -O2 or higher optimization levels. -O0 will only lead you astray.

-At this point, we've gone through the assembly of the simplest function across three mainstream architectures.
-Even though it's just a square function, it helped us establish an important cognitive framework: knowing where parameters come from, where results go, and which instruction performs the core operation.
-With this framework in place, we won't be completely lost when looking at more complex function assembly later.
-Now, let's take this foundation and look at some more realistic scenarios.
+At this point, we have reviewed the assembly of the simplest functions across the three mainstream architectures.
+Although it is just a square function, it establishes an important cognitive framework: knowing where parameters come from, where results go, and in which instruction the core computation is performed.
+With this framework, we won't be completely lost when looking at more complex function assembly later.
+Next, equipped with this foundation, we will look at some more realistic scenarios.

-What Exactly Is the Relationship Between Machine Code and Assembly
+What is the Relationship Between Machine Code and Assembly?

-Many people use "machine code" and "assembly code" interchangeably, figuring they're both just incomprehensible stuff anyway.
-But if we look closely at objdump output, the column of 0f af ff on the left and the column of imul edi, edi on the right actually have a very straightforward one-to-one mapping relationship—it's just something we rarely think about.
+Many people use the terms "machine code" and "assembly code" interchangeably, thinking they are just unintelligible gibberish.
+But if we look closely at the output of objdump, the left column 0f af ff and the right column imul edi, edi actually have a very straightforward one-to-one mapping relationship, though we rarely think about it seriously.

-Clarifying the Concepts: Machine Code Is for Machines, Assembly Is for Humans
+Clarifying Concepts: Machine Code is for Machines, Assembly is for Humans

-That pile of hex numbers on the left—0f, af, ff, and the like—is machine code.
-In essence, it's a string of bytes in memory.
-The CPU reads these bytes directly and interprets them according to rules hardwired into the hardware: when it reads 0f af, it knows this is a multiplication instruction, and the following bytes tell it where the operands are.
-The CPU doesn't know what imul is; it only understands numbers.
+That pile of hexadecimal numbers on the left—0f, af, ff, etc.—is machine code.
+Essentially, it is a string of bytes in memory.
+The CPU reads these bytes directly and interprets them according to rules hardcoded into the hardware: reading 0f af tells it this is a multiplication instruction, and subsequent bytes tell it where the operands are.
+The CPU doesn't know what imul is; it only recognizes numbers.

-The column of imul edi, edi on the right is the assembly code, the human-readable version.
-It has an essentially one-to-one mapping with machine code—one assembly instruction corresponds to a fixed-format sequence of machine code bytes.
-So we can "assemble" assembly code into machine code (which is what an assembler does), and we can "disassemble" machine code back into assembly code (which is what tools like objdump and IDA do).
-Of course, when disassembling back, the comments are gone, the variable names are gone, and semantic information like int x = n * n is completely lost—all that remains are cold, hard instructions.
+The column on the right, imul edi, edi, is assembly code, the version for humans.
+It has a basically one-to-one mapping relationship with machine code—one assembly instruction corresponds to a fixed-format sequence of machine code bytes.
+Therefore, we can "assemble" assembly code into machine code (what an assembler does), and we can "disassemble" machine code back into assembly code (what tools like objdump and IDA do).
+Of course, when disassembling back, comments are lost, variable names are lost, and semantic information like int x = n * n is completely gone.
+All that remains is cold, hard instructions.

-But this bidirectional conversion path exists, and it's very direct.
-Assembly is not a "high-level language" that requires a compiler to do complex translation—it's almost just another way of writing machine code.
+However, this bidirectional conversion path exists and is very direct.
+Assembly is not a "high-level language" requiring a compiler to perform complex translation—it is essentially just another way to write machine code.

-Writing the Simplest Square Function by Hand to See What the Assembly Looks Like
+Writing a Simple Square Function to See What Assembly Looks Like

-To figure out the register situation, let's start with the most plain square function:
+To clarify the register situation, let's start with the most naive square function:

 cpp